HaddocktheHorrible/JoystickGremlin/exporter_plugins/README.md

 ### Template File Filter

-To prompt the user for a configuration template file and an output file location, Joystick Gremlin create PyQT `QFileDialog` objects.
+To prompt the user for a configuration template file and an output file location, Joystick Gremlin creates PyQT `QFileDialog` objects.
 These support one or more file filters.
 This allows us to suggest to the user the appropriate file type for the selected exporter script.
 This is enabled in Joystick Gremlin by defining a single `template_filter` variable within the exporter.
 This string defines allowable file extensions for both the template file and export file selection dialogs.

 The `template_filter` string must match the format specified by [`QFileDialog`](https://doc.qt.io/qtforpython-5/PySide2/QtWidgets/QFileDialog.html#detailed-description); that is an optional file type description followed by one or more file search patterns in parenthesis.
 Multiple file filters must be separated by two semi-colons.
 For example: